 There are numerous beaches in the area, including the popular resorts of Perranporth, Newquay and St Ives, as well as lots of breathtaking cliff walks where sightings of seals, dolphins and basking sharks are not uncommon.
 The cathedral city of Truro is also right on your doorstep for shopping and theatre.
 Family attractions close by include the Cornish Cyder Farm, Heartlands tin mining World Heritage site with café and adventure playground, and historic East Pool Mine (National Trust).

 Slightly further afield are the spectacular cliff top open air Minack theatre, beautiful St Michaels Mount (National Trust) and the fabulous Eden project.
-We are also close to the resort of Falmouth, which offers some lovely beaches, great views, boat trips and river cruises and the fantastic Maritime Museum.
+We are also not far from the resort of Falmouth, which offers some lovely beaches, great views, boat trips and river cruises and the fantastic Maritime Museum.